alexander-morris/swarms-task-koii/README.md

 ## Overview
 This system implements a distributed task processing architecture that coordinates between a middle server, a JavaScript worker layer, and a Python API layer to process and manage swarm-based tasks.

+This allows Swarms to run across Koii nodes, with full payments managed in $SWARMS.

 ## System Architecture

 ### Components